OugiFormula/red-alert-notifications/README.md

 ## Getting Started

-You need to make sure you have the right enviorment and libraries installed from the requirements.txt file.
+You need to make sure you have the right libraries installed from the requirements.txt file.

 You can do so by: